prabhugopal/tray/README.md

 * MacOS (Cocoa/AppKit)
 * Linux/Gtk (Qt6)

-Gnome has decided to deprecate the tray icon as a concept, except for system indicators.
+GNOME has decided to deprecate the tray icon as a concept, except for system indicators.
 They have not only deprecated the tray-handling code but removed it entirely.
 Extensive investigation has failed to produce a reliable way to display tray icons, even using low-level X11 calls.
 Qt _has_ worked out a way to do it, so we are currently using their implementation on Linux, which